-- Program Update: Update the module firmware via the KVL interface.
-Firmware upgrades are authenticated using a digital signature.
-All keys and CSPs are zeroized on initiating Program Update. - Validate Crypto-Officer Password: Validate the current Crypto-Officer password used to identify and authenticate the Crypto-Officer role via the shell.
+- Program Update: Update the module firmware using TFTP.
+Firmware upgrades are authenticated and encrypted.
+Program Update will zeroize all keys and CSPs if an option to do so is selected via the serial shell. - Validate Crypto-Officer Password: Validate the current Crypto-Officer password used to identify and authenticate the Crypto-Officer role via the shell.
 Successful authentication will allow entrance to the shell command interface and access to the shell command services. - Change Crypto-Officer Password: Modify the current password used to identify and authenticate the Crypto-Officer Role via a shell command. - Configure IPCryptR2: Set ISAKMP, IKE, and general configuration parameters via a shell command. - Extract Error Log: Status request via a shell command.
-Provides detailed history of error events. - Tunnel config: Provides the configuration for IKE via a shell command. - Version Query: Provides module firmware and hardware version numbers via a shell command. - Shell Help: Shell command to get help on the format of other shell commands. - Exit Shell: Exits the shell command interface and logs out of the Crypto-Officer role.
+Provides detailed history of error events. - Tunnel config: Provides the configuration for IKE via a shell command. - Version Query: Provides module firmware and hardware version numbers via a shell command. - Shell Help: Shell command to get help on the format of other shell commands. - Exit Shell: Exits the shell command interface and logs out of the Crypto-Officer role. - Factory default: Performed using a shell command.
+Zeroizes TEK, KEK, ECDH Private / Public key pair, IPSec Session Keys, KPK and Crypto-Officer Password.